Top Picks: 10 Live Streaming Apps You Need to Know for 2023

-- It has a similar UI to Twitch.
+- Also, It has a similar UI to Twitch.

-- Offers a built-in mobile encoder and screen capturing software for mobile devices.
+- In addition, it offers a built-in mobile encoder and screen-capturing software for mobile devices.

-- Most of its basic and important features are available for free.
+- Most of its primary and essential features are available for free.

-- The app features built-in mobile screen capture software, which is very unique.
+- The app specifically features built-in mobile screen capture software, which is unique.

 - Users have the ability to multi-stream, as well as to stream on other platforms, with its built-in broadcasting software.

-- This platform is mostly meant for gamers.
+- This platform is mainly meant for gamers.

-- Its gaming aesthetics are not suitable for professional use.
+- Also, Its gaming aesthetics are not suitable for professional use.

-- The platform caters mostly to mobile users.
+- In addition, The platform caters mainly to mobile users.

 7. Linkedin Live

 Linkedin entered the live streaming party a bit later compared to the others in this list.
-Despite this, it did not deter the live streaming success of the professional networking platform.
-Being one of the (if not the only) social media that is home to a global network of professionals, Linkedin has a diverse user demographic, with the 25–34 years age group forming its largest advertising unit.
+Despite this, it did not deter the live-streaming success of the professional networking platform.
+Being one of the (if not the only) social media homes to a global network of professionals, Linkedin has a diverse user demographic, with the 25–34 age group forming its largest advertising unit.